meleongg/meleongg/README.md

 ## 👋 Hi!
 I'm Melvin - a student, lifelong learner, and developer!

-- 🧠 I love developing creative projects that provide tangible value to my everyday problems!
+- 🧠 Passionate about productivity & time-saving tech!
 - 💻 Building cool projects with the **MERN** stack
-- 👔 **SDE Intern @ Amazon**
+- 👔 **2 x SDE Intern @ Amazon**
-- 👀 Searching for Fall 2023 Internships
+- 👀 Searching for Fall/Winter 2023 Internships
 - 📚 Studying at the University of British Columbia
 - ⚙️ Dev Director @ nwPlus
 - 🏕️ Previous HackCamp Director @ nwPlus